jisotalo/reciva-radio-patching/README.md

  **Show presets under menu->stations**

-Possible to use presets 7..12
+Possible to use presets 7..12.
+Probably not working anymore as reciva is down.

  ```
 Option: